pavitranew/session-8-ang2-recipes/readme.md

 Note the selector in `vessels.component.ts`: `app-vessels`.

-Edit `app.component.html` to use this:
+Edit `app.component.html` to include this:

 ```html
 <app-vessels></app-vessels>